-Participants spend an average of four hours of class time each day in lectures, tutorials, class discussions, field trips or media experiences.
+Participants spend an average of four hours of class time each day in online lectures, tutorials, class discussions, and virtual field trips or other media experiences.
 Preparation of research and writing assignments usually occupies another four hours each day.

 SILLC was an enjoyable, educational and enlightening experience.
 It prepared me for the LL.M program socially and mentally.
 I am more than glad I attended it.